keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 ### I have created the wrong secret

-If you have accidentially created a secret with wrong credentials or have not replaced the placeholders correctly, you can delete the secret and create it again.
+If you have accidentally created a secret with wrong credentials or have not replaced the placeholders correctly, you can delete the secret and create it again.
 ```console
 kubectl delete secret dynatrace -n keptn
 ```